geeksblabla/geeksblabla.com/blablas/ep30/index.md

 0:05 - What is working remotely?

-0:10- Working remotely vs working from Home (during COVID-19).
+0:10 - Working remotely vs working from Home (during COVID-19).

 0:15 - Why did you choose to work remote and when did you start it?

-0:15- Why did you choose to work remote and when did you start it?

 0:20 - Challenges for remote developers.